andrebrito16/k8s-aws-terraform-cluster/README.md

 ## AWS provider setup

 Follow the prerequisites step on [this](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started) link.
-In your workspace folder or in the examples directory of this repo create a file named terraform.tfvars:
+In your workspace folder or in the examples directory of this repo create a file named `terraform.tfvars`:

 ```
 AWS_ACCESS_KEY = "xxxxxxxxxxxxxxxxx"